RajaRakoto/plum/README.md

 **Use:**

-- Import hamburgers modules `@import 'sass-eo-lib-hamburgers'`
+- Import hamburgers module `@import 'sass-eo-lib-hamburgers'`

 - Add the corresponding class in your HTML page: